JFoxx64/coingecko-spreadsheet-api-functions/Google Sheets/README.md

 ### Troubleshooting

 * First off, make sure that the permissions were given to the App.
-If they were not, than the function will not work.
+If they were not, then the function will not work.
 * Next, make sure that you use the coin ID (as shown above).
 The code tries to make it work if you use the coin name but that isn't always going to work.
 It's much safer to use the ID.
-* Make sure that the market you select is a valid selection, below is a list of acceptable markets:
+* Make sure that the market you select is a valid selection, this is a list of acceptable markets:
   "btc",
   "eth",
   "ltc",